 Do not place the track face of CD's directly onto the bench tops.
 Avoid fingers on tracks.

-Make sure CDís are cleaned before use.
-This will eliminate nuisance dropouts especially with CDís.
+Make sure CD’s are cleaned before use.
+This will eliminate nuisance dropouts especially with CD’s.

-1. Use of CDís
+1. Use of CD’s

 It is not good practice to have only one CD loaded in the player.
-Use more than one source for music i.e. computer and CDís as this allows tight cross fades and eliminates ìdead airî It also provides an instant back up when you have a technical problem with the current playing source.
+Use more than one source for music i.e. computer and CD’s as this allows tight cross fades and eliminates ìdead airî It also provides an instant back up when you have a technical problem with the current playing source.

 Note: You can also always switch to the MASTER feed as another instant back up option.